priyanmuthu/cse291-wiki/Completed-Projects.md

 We explore large-scale component- and type-based synthesis in Haskell.
 Popular open source packages contain knowledge beyond their types and natural language documentation about how functions are typically composed.
 Hoogle Plus seeks to generate community-inspired straight-line code snippets from a type signature and a set of components, utilizing Haskell's strong type system and common function compositions in the wild.

+### bReal: Synthesizing the Fast Inverse Square Root
+*Chris Lamb, Erin McGinnis, Kaiser Pister*

+Trial and error has previously been the only method to experimentally design and optimize approximate floating point algorithms.
+Due to the nature of these approximate algorithms, it is computationally straining to produce and verify new designs.
+Leveraging new advances in real number satisfiability modulo theories solvers (SMT), we construct a program synthesizer to enumeratively generate efficient, approximate copies of previously expensive floating point algorithms.
+Once an algorithm is generated, we can verify its functionality and the bounds of its approximation across a range of floating points.
+In this paper we are able to achieve this goal for the inverse square root function.

 ### PhonoSynthesis: Symbolic inference of phonological rules
 *Shraddha Barke, Rose Kunkel, Qian Xiong*